Nonarchimedean geometry, tropicalization, and metrics on curves: The tropicalization of a nonarchimedean analytic curve

 \begin{rem} There are other natural combinatorial conditions which can guarantee multiplicity one at a point $w \in N_G$ of $\Trop(X)$ or smoothness of the corresponding initial degeneration.
 In the case of curves, for example, the argument above works more generally if $\Trop(X)$ is $r$-valent, the linear span of the edge directions at $w$ has dimension $r-1$, and the multiplicities of the edges at $w$ have no nontrivial common factor.

 \end{rem}

 Combining the previous two results and the discussion of tropical hypersurfaces in \parref{par:tropicalization}, we obtain the following.
-In order to state the result, we define a {\em bridge} in a graph $\Gamma$ to be a segment $e$ such that removing the interior of $e$ disconnects $\Gamma$.
-Note that a bridgeless graph $\Gamma$ has no vertices of valence one.
+Recall that a {\em leaf} in a graph is a vertex of valence one.